KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/prep-work.md

  {% endhint %}

 10. If we leave Cloud9 and come back to this workspace, the version of Node.js resets, so let's change the default.
 In the terminal, type: `nvm alias default 8`

-11. In the terminal, type: `npm install -g npm`
-This will ensure Cloud9 uses the most recent version of **npm**.

-12. In the terminal, type `mkdir CodingAndCocktails` to create your folder/directory that you'll be working in tonight.
-You'll notice a new folder show up on the left side of your screen.

  {% hint style='danger' %}
 Any time the worksheet mentions to change directory to your home directory or type `cd ~` you will want to type `cd ~/workspace` instead.